We have a channel in the osu! development Discord server

 Any selected difficulty can be added from the plus button.
 Keep in mind that if you're trying to create a guest difficulty, a mapset's host may have certain difficulties locked!

 Any user can add a difficulty themselves, so long as the mapset host hasn't disabled it.
-A mapset host can also invite a user to create a difficulty with the button.
+A mapset host can also invite a user to create a difficulty filling the box while adding a new difficulty.
 Invites bypass task locks.

 You'll find a button beside your name on any of your difficulties.
 Clicking that opens an input field where you can add any mapper you want to collaborate with.
 This will send the mapper an invite, and if they accept, they'll be added to the task's mapper list!